 EPA Response: Soil sampling performed by EPA has demonstrated that soil lead levels measured in Council Bluffs, Iowa, are significantly lower than soil lead levels measured in eastern Omaha.
 EPA believes that this can be attributed to the development of Council Bluffs in the historic flood plain of the Missouri River.
 The historic flood plain of the Missouri River extends more than three miles east of the former ASARCO and Gould facilities, and includes most of present-day Council Bluffs.
 Prior to construction of flood control improvements by the U.S. Army Corps of Engineers, which began in the1940s, severe flooding of the Missouri River would inundate portions of Council Bluffs located in the flood plain east of Omaha for extended periods of time.
-During flood events, sediment deposition and scour would either remove or cover lead contamination deposited in surface soils from the former ASARCO facility prior to implementation of flood control measures, these flood plain impacts would have significantly reduce lead level former ASARCO facility prior to implementation of flood control measures, these flood plain impacts would have significantly reduce lead levels remaining in surface soils in present-day Council Bluffs.
+During flood events, sediment deposition and scour would either remove or cover lead contamination deposited in surface soils from the former lead-processing facilities.
+These impacts would significantly reduce lead concentrations in surface soils.
+Since most of the historic industrial lead emissions originated from the former ASARCO facility prior to implementation of flood control measures, these flood plain impacts would have significantly reduce lead levels plain impacts would have significantly reduce lead levels remaining in surface soils in present-day Council Bluffs.